The Nest

 1. Label Your Boxes Ahead of the Apartment Move.

 Moreover, labeling your boxes can also be a great time-saver if you’re unpacking on your own.
-There’s nothing worse than opening up a box only to realize that it contains something completely unrelated (such as books) when you expect to find something specific (like kitchen supplies).
+There’s nothing worse than opening a box only to realize that it contains something completely unrelated (such as books) when you expect to find something specific (like kitchen supplies).

 apartment move in tips